Tomato6966/remote-sqlite-database/README.md

 ```

 # Usage
-1. Create the Cache (which can be used as a DB TOO!) - Create a File-Folder-Project, at your CACHE SERVER and put in this Code:
+1. Create the DB  - Create a File-Folder-Project, at your CACHE-SERVER (it's a cache and db at the same time) and put in this Code:

 <details>
   <summary>Click to see the Code</summary>